Power and Freedom in Mechanisms: Assignment problems

 \begin{definition}[Bi-polar Serial dictatorship] An assignment rule $\phi$ is a Bi-polar Serial Dictatorship iff it is equivalent to a hierarchical exchange rule for which there exists an ordering of agents -- $i_1,\dots i_n$ -- so that, for the initial, empty, submatching $\sigma=\emptyset$, agents $i_{1}$ and $i_2$ are the owners of all objects, i.e., $c_{\emptyset}(x)\in\{i_1,i_2\}$ for all $x\in O$.
 For any proper submatching $\sigma\neq \emptyset$, the first of all umatched agents owns all unmatched objects: $\forall \sigma \in \mathcal{S}\backslash \{\emptyset\}, x\in \overline{O}_\sigma, i_k\in \overline{N}_\sigma:$

 \end{definition}

 It is straightforward to see that under a (Bi-polar) Serial Dictatorships, agents differ a lot in terms of the influence that they have on their own relevant outcome.
-However, perhaps surprisingly, and in stark contrast to observation~\ref{obs:TTC-bilateral-power} above on TTC, they uniformly \emph{minimise} the influence that any agent may have over any other individual agent -- by varying their own (reported) preferences, an agent can change the outcome of another agent to at most one other possible object.
+However, perhaps surprisingly, and in stark contrast to what Theorem~\ref{thm:ttc-char} has shown for TTC, they uniformly \emph{minimise} the influence that any agent may have over any other individual agent -- by varying their own (reported) preferences, an agent can change the outcome of another agent to at most one other possible object.

 \begin{lemma} Consider a serial dictatorship $\phi$, two agents $i_k$ and $i_l$ with $k<l$ and a preference profile $R\in \mathcal{R}$.
-Then $\Delta_{i_l,i_k}^\phi(R_{-i_l}) = 1$ and $\Delta_{i_k,i_l}^\phi(R_{-i_k}) = 2$. \end{lemma}
+Then $|\mathcal{M}_{i_l,i_k}^\phi(R_{-i_l})| = 1$ and $|\mathcal{M}_{i_k,i_l}^\phi(R_{-i_k})| = 2$. \end{lemma}